readthedocs/readthedocs.org/docs/embed-api.rst

 -----

 Check our :doc:`/guides/embedding-content` guide to learn how to use the embed API in your projects.
-Additionally, you can use the API with:
+You can also use the API with our `sphinx-hoverxref`_ Sphinx extension.

-- `sphinx-hoverxref`_: Sphinx extension

 .. _sphinx-hoverxref: https://sphinx-hoverxref.readthedocs.io